-This document is for users and system administrators that are unfamiliar with the OWLIM-Enterprise software.
-The information contained in the following pages should be enough to get started with OWLIM-Enterprise, i.e. to install and configure the software on both master and worker nodes.
+The information contained in this section should be sufficient to get started with OWLIM-Enterprise, i.e. to install and configure the software on both master and worker nodes.

 OWLIM will normally be built against the latest version of the Aduna OpenRDF Sesame framework.
 If using OWLIM with this version then the easiest way to deploy an OWLIM server instance is to copy the re-packaged Sesame Web applications (.war files) in to the Tomcat webapps directory.
 These can be found in the sesame_owlim directory in the OWLIM distribution ZIP file.
 These Web applications have been modified as follows:

 The repackaged openrdf-sesame.war Web application must be deployed to all cluster nodes.
 The openrdf-workbench.war Web application need only be deployed on a single machine and this does not have to be a machine taking part in the cluster.
 However, for simplicity, it is more straightforward to deploy the workbench to all nodes simultaneously with the Sesame server.